abliss/caghni/README.md

 which creates a Fact with the same Core as `alnex` (i.e, `[[],[0,[1,0,1],[2,[3,0,[2,1]]]],[]]`) and a `Skin.TermNames` array of `["↔","∃","¬","∀"]]`.
 Thus, as long as our query engine can consistently map ↔ to `<->` ,  etc. ,throughout the file, this can be used just as well as df-ex.
 (Not yet implemented.)

-Note that the Fact schema stores no information about the Kinds of variables or terms, nor the distinction between "Term Variables" and "Binding Variables" (`var` versus `tvar` statments).
-The latter can be inferred at runtime (with the side-effect of occasionally making a theorem more general) and the former can be elided without sacrificing soundness: in the generated ghilbert proofs, all objects projected onto a single kind `k`.
+Note that the Fact schema stores no information about the Kinds of variables or terms, nor the distinction between "Term Variables" and "Binding Variables" (`tvar` versus `var` statements).
+The latter can be inferred at runtime (with the side-effect of occasionally making a theorem more general) and the former can be elided without sacrificing soundness: in the generated ghilbert proofs, all objects are projected onto a single kind `k`.
 (Kind inference is expected to be added in the future.)

 The leveldb is a simply key-value store; the key for each Fact is its Core, as above, plus the sha1sum of its JSON contents.
 A Fact's proof is verified as it is added to the database; its entry never changes and need never be deleted.
 Multiple proofs of a Fact can happily exist side-by-side; one or another may be chosen for a particular query based on a variety of scoring algorithms.
 This database should scale well to many millions of Facts, and could easily be sharded across machines.